cale-pliska/cale-pliska.github.io/README.md

 # About This Site

 This is the code for my personal site.
 I did not use any built in libraries, I built all the functionality from scratch using JS, CSS, and HTML.
 This site is currently hosted on AWS.
+However, I also have a version on Google Cloud using Firebase.

 # AWS DEPLOYMENT